Intro

 How to use a general ledger?

-The general ledger functions as the central hub where all financial details converge.
-Teams typically follow a four-step cycle to maintain the General Ledger (GL):
+Teams typically follow a four-step cycle to maintain the general ledger:

 - Maintain the Chart of Accounts: Establish categories that match your reporting needs.